 “O Allah, in Your name I live and die.”
 (Narrated by al-Bukhari, 7394)

 and when He (PBUH) woke up, He would say:

-“Praise be to Allaah Who has brought us back to life after causing us to die, and unto Him is the resurrection.”
+“Praise is to Allaah Who has brought us back to life after causing us to die, and unto Him is the resurrection.”
 (Narrated by al-Bukhari, 6312)

-Imam al-Shafi said: “Praised be Allah, Who, whenever He is thanked for one of His blessings, provides another blessing which in turn obliges one to thank Him again!”
+“Praised be Allah, Who, whenever thanked for one of His blessings, provides another blessing which in turn obliges one to thank Him again!”